-Other than the issues described above, the PRT found that all states have implemented regulations consistent with the requirements of the Interstate FMP for Spiny Dogfish and Addenda I-VI.
+Other than the issues described above, the PRT found that all states that submitted compliance reports have implemented regulations consistent with the requirements of the Interstate FMP for Spiny Dogfish and Addenda I-VI.
 Additionally, the Board should consider the current de minimis provisions and what the purpose of designation is given all states still must report annual landings.